Deep-COVID: Predicting COVID-19 From Chest X-Ray Images Using Deep Transfer Learning: Experimental Results

-As we can, it is hard to compare different models only based on their sensitivity and specificity rates, since these rates change by varying the cut-off thresholds.
+It is hard to compare different models only based on their sensitivity and specificity rates, since these rates change by varying the cut-off thresholds.
 To see the overall comparison between these models, we need to look at the comparison for all possible threshold values.
+One way to do this, is through the precision-recall curve, which provides the precision rate as a function of recall rate.
+Precision is defined as the true positive images divided by the total number of images flagged as positive by the model, and the recall is the same as sensitivity rate (defined in Eq (2)).
+The precision-recall curve of these four models is shown in Figure \ref{fig:prec_rec}.

-One way to do this, is through the Receiver Operating Characteristic (ROC) curve, which provides the true positive rate as a function of false positive rate.
+Another way to do this, is through the Receiver operating characteristic (ROC) curve, which provides the true positive rate as a function of false positive rate.
 The ROC curve of these four models is shown in Figure \ref{fig:roc}.
-As we can see all models have relatively similar area under the curve, but SqueezeNet achieve slightly higher AUC than other models.
+All models have a similar performance according to the AUC with the SqueezeNet achieving a slightly higher AUC than the other models.
+It is worth mentioning that for highly imbalanced test sets, the AUC may not be a good indicative of model performance (as it can be very high), and looking at average-precision and precision-recall curve would be a better choice in that case.
+Here we provided both curves for the sake of completeness.

-To see the exact number of correctly samples as COVID-19 and Non-COVID, we also provide the confusion matrix the two top-performing models.
-The confusion matrix of the fine-tuned ResNet50, and SqueezeNet models on the set of 3040 test images are shown in Figure \ref{fig:conf_mat_res50}, and \ref{fig:conf_mat_squ}.
+To see the exact number of correctly samples as COVID-19 and Non-COVID, the confusion matrices of the two top-performing models -- the fine-tuned ResNet18 and SqueezeNet -- when classifying the set of 3100 test images are shown in Figures \ref{fig:conf_mat_res18} and \ref{fig:conf_mat_squ}.